But the fruit of the Spirit is… self-control (Galatians 5:23).

 We can also learn to harness our will.
 Stubbornness can be expensive.
 It can cost us in our relationships, in our work, our family, and in our relationship with God.
 We can choose to daily take up our cross like Jesus asked us to do, and yield our will and our bodies to the Father.
-It is a good idea to allow others to have their way and not push our way every time we can.
+It is a good idea to allow others to have their way every time we can and not push our own agenda.
 Allowing others to do things their way and not demand our own is a good discipline if we are strong willed and tend to dominate things at home or work.

 We can deal sternly with our body and refuse to be its slave!
 We can control it or our body will control us!
 Fasting is a great aid in controlling the body.
 Missing a meal or two can teach us to say no to physical urges.
 Really, the best way to control our physical habits is to keep a watch on what we think about throughout our day since thoughts, both conscious and subconscious, rule what we do.